FANzhaoxin666/zhaoxin-team/_members/d_tangzixin.md

 ---

 Zixin.Tang is currently an algorithm developer of Zhaoxin team.
-She studies her bachelor degree at NJUPT.
+She is an undergraduate student in NJUPT.